seng438-winter-2023/seng438-a2-christinaWyllie/seng438-a2-Group9.md

     - Passes invalid input - Throws InvalidParameterException
       - Null passed in

 - createNumberArray()
   - Passes valid input - Returns successful array
       - Numbers in ranges -(max value of double) to +(max value of double)
       - Empty array
       - Normal array
   - Passes invalid input - Throws InvalidParameterException
       - Null passed in

 - createNumberArray2D()
     - Passes valid input - Returns successful column
       - Numbers in ranges -(max value of double) to +(max value of double)
       - Empty array
       - Normal array
         - Length
     - Passes invalid input - Throws InvalidParameterException
       - Null passed in

-getCumulativePercentages()
+- getCumulativePercentages()
-Passes valid input - Returns keyed values
+  - Passes valid input - Returns keyed values
-KeyedValues contains one or more positive values Passes invalid input - Throws InvalidParameterException KeyedValues only contains 0 values
+    - KeyedValues contains one or more positive values
+  - Passes invalid input - Throws InvalidParameterException
+    - KeyedValues only contains 0 values
-Null passed in
+    - Null passed in

 Class Range:
-getLength()
+- getLength()
-Assert correct length upper bound > lower bound
+  - Assert correct length upper bound > lower bound
-Assert 0 when upper bound == lower bound getLowerBound()
+  - Assert 0 when upper bound == lower bound
+- getLowerBound()
-Assert correct lower bound
+  - Assert correct lower bound
-getUpperBound()
+- getUpperBound()
-Assert correct upper bound
+  - Assert correct upper bound
-contains()
+- contains()
-Assert True for number contained in range (lower bound < number < upper bound) Assert True for lower boundary of range
+  - Assert True for number contained in range (lower bound < number < upper bound)
+  - Assert True for lower boundary of range
-Assert True for upper boundary of range
+  - Assert True for upper boundary of range
-Assert False for number < lower bound
+  - Assert False for number < lower bound
-Assert False for number > upper bound intersects()
+  - Assert False for number > upper bound
+- intersects()
-Pass in lower > upper
+  - Pass in lower > upper
-Pass in upper < lower
+  - Pass in upper < lower
-Valid Input
+  - Valid Input
-Pass in lower < upper and upper > lower
+    - Pass in lower < upper and upper > lower
-Range that does not intersect on left hand side of range Range that does not intersect on right hand side of range Range that does intersect and is within the bounds Range that is equal to the initialized range
+    - Range that does not intersect on left hand side of range
+    - Range that does not intersect on right hand side of range
+    - Range that does intersect and is within the bounds
+    - Range that is equal to the initialized range

 # 3 Test cases developed